 Guidance on the reopening and safe use of multi-purpose community centres.

 This guidance is for those managing community centres, village halls, church halls and other community centres, on safely re-opening multi-purpose buildings.
 However, it will also be relevant to those hiring or using a community centre.
-A community centre is is not defined in the Coronavirus Restrictions Regulations, but for the purposes of this guidance is consider to be a building or place owned or controlled by a public authority or a body of persons which may provide for the physical, social, cultural or intellectual development or welfare of the community.
+A community centre is is not defined in the Coronavirus Restrictions Regulations, but for the purposes of this guidance is considered to be a building or place owned or controlled by a public authority or a body of persons which may provide for the physical, social, cultural or intellectual development or welfare of the community.

 Community centres, village halls, and other multi-use community facilities support a wide range of local activity.
 However, their communal nature also makes them places that are vulnerable to the spread of coronavirus.